heating and boiler problems – lovekin.net

 Please read our Legal Disclaimer

-Radiator balancing or balancing radiators goes by several titles.
-You'll also hear it called balancing the central heating system.
-Unless it's referring to a warm air central heating system or underfloor heating it all means the same thing, ensuring that all the radiators get equally hot.
+Radiator balancing is normally simple when we use this method.
+It takes a bit of time but it’s not likely to be difficult.
+People also talk about balancing the central heating system.
+Unless it's referring to a warm air central heating system or underfloor heating it means the same thing, ensuring that all the radiators get equally hot.
 Ideally they will all get hot together, in about the same time.
-If all your radiators get hot pretty evenly you don't need to balance the heating system.
-Adjusting radiator valves can sometimes make them leak so don't turn them if you don't need to.
+If all your radiators get hot pretty evenly you don't need to balance the heating system any further.
+Adjusting radiator valves can sometimes make them leak so have some old towels ready.

 Before you try balancing it's important to make sure that the radiators have been bled (that is, all the air trapped at the top of radiators has been released).
 If some of your radiators are hot at the bottom but cold at the top (even the very top) you need to bleed the radiators before balancing the heating system.
 If you bleed a lot of air out of a radiator with the system warm, the water entering the radiator to replace the air may make the radiator hot.
 You'll only really know whether the radiators need balancing if you start from cold.